andriusdude/proyectos/revista local/readme.txt

-This could be a local magazine that includes news, society-style publications, ads from local businesses and government announcements.
+This will be a local magazine that includes news, society-style publications, ads from local businesses and government announcements.